HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 <div class="eujXCt" />
 ```

-By co-locating styles with the JavaScript files that generate the markup, you make several of CSS's
+By putting styles in the same JavaScript files that generate the markup, you make several of CSS's
 seemingly intractable problems go away as if by magic.
-Styles that are applied within a component
+Styles are strictly scoped to their
-are strictly scoped to that component.
-When making styling changes in one place, you no longer have
+component.
+When making styling changes in one place, you no longer have to worry that you'll
-to worry that you'll unintentionally mess something else up.
+unintentionally mess something else up.
 Dead code is no longer a concern.

 The key insight of React and other modern rendering engines is to think of **UI as a function of
 state**.
 In the original model, UI meant just HTML, with the CSS living on a separate, static,